Florian-Heringa/RayTracingFromTheGroundUp/README.md

 Eventually I might transfer the project to other languages, if it is able to hold my interest.

+### Usage
+For now, all code is organised in the same way as the original source code.
+This may (will verty likely) change when I get more comfortable with the material.

+There is a `env.yml` file included so you can copy my environment exactly.

+To run the raytracer simply activate the environment and run `python main.py` from the Python directory

 ### Progress

 The image from Chapter 3 can be traced.